 Colorado State Law C.R.S.
-30-28-106 requires each municipality in the state to have a master plan (often referred to as comprehensive plan) prepared by its planning commission.
+30-28-10631-23-206 requires each-municipalityies with populations of 2,000 people or more in the state to have a master plan (often referred to as comprehensive plan) prepared adopted by its planning commission.
 This plan is meant to be an advisory document that guides land development decisions based on the Town's community vision.
 The Plan will also serve as the foundation for intergovernmental agreements, community services and capital improvement programming, along with detailed studies and programs coordinated by the Town.
 Typically, the contents of a Comprehensive Plan include land use, housing, utilities, transportation, environment and recreation components.

 The Town of Bayfield last updated their Comprehensive Plan in 2005.
 Since that time, the community, in partnership with State, County and non-profit entities, has completed over 32 different plans and studies to evaluate, improve and set a course for the future of Bayfield.
-The intent of the 2018 Comprehensive Plan Update is to acknowledge the extensive planning efforts that have taken place to date and combine the most effective strategies and the Town's Vision to create a new, 20-year strategic plan for the Town of Bayfield.
+The intent of the 2018 Comprehensive Plan and the 2023 Update is to acknowledge the extensive planning efforts that have taken place to date and combine the most effective strategies and the Town's Vision to create a new, 20-year strategic plan for the Town of Bayfield.